AIstar007/telecom-support-agent/SUBMISSION.md

 mid-cycle."
 That's slow for the customer and expensive to staff.

 ## What it does
-A multi-agent support copilot that answers billing/plan/troubleshooting questions grounded in DTDL's own policy documents, and escalates to a human when it's not confident or the request needs an account mutation (refund, plan change).
+A multi-agent support agent that answers billing/plan/troubleshooting questions grounded in DTDL's own policy documents, and escalates to a human when it's not confident or the request needs an account mutation (refund, plan change).